metabolomicsworkbench/MetENPAppyter/README.md

 source('path/separate_data.R')<br/>

 # MetENPAppyter
 Please see the detailed instructions below, some of which may be duplicated for continuity.
-For any questions, please contact: mano@sdsc.edu,
+For any questions, please contact: mano@sdsc.edu or susrinivasan@eng.ucsd.edu.

 If python package jupyter, R package MetENP and appyter framework are already installed, please follow these steps.
-To modify the Appyter, edit MetENP_Appyter.ipynb in the MetENPAppyter folder.
+To modify the Appyter, edit MetENP_Appyter.ipynb in the MetENPAppyter folder. <br/>
-To run the Appyter locally:
+To run the Appyter locally:<br/>
-1. source venv/bin/activate
+1. source venv/bin/activate<br/>
-2. appyter --profile=biojupies --host=123.249.124.012 --port=8080 MetENP_Appyter.ipynb
+2. appyter --profile=biojupies --host=123.249.124.012 --port=8080 MetENP_Appyter.ipynb <br/>
-3. open the browser link that command gives (i.e., http://123.249.124.012:8080)
+3. open the browser link that command gives (i.e., http://123.249.124.012:8080)<br/>

-# Detailed instructions
+## Detailed instructions

 The syntax of paths is for linux/unix operating system.
 It can be adjusted for Windows.

 <strong>(1)	If one needs to install Jupyter [else ignore this section]</strong></br>

-## This assumes several programs including python3 and some R libraries are already installed and working [see instructions above for MetENP]
+#### This assumes several programs including python3 and some R libraries are already installed and working [see instructions above for MetENP]
 [[ for general information only:
-## basic commands: whereis python3 # can check version by starting python3
+#### basic commands: whereis python3 # can check version by starting python3
-## system python packages go to: /usr/lib/python3.9 /usr/lib64/python3.9 [if installed via sudo dnf] /usr/local/lib/python3.9  /usr/local/lib64/python3.9 [if installed via sudo pip3]
+#### system python packages go to: /usr/lib/python3.9 /usr/lib64/python3.9 [if installed via sudo dnf] /usr/local/lib/python3.9  /usr/local/lib64/python3.9 [if installed via sudo pip3]
-## user/local python typically goes into $HOME/.local/various-folders
+#### user/local python typically goes into $HOME/.local/various-folders
-## system R is at /usr/bin/R /usr/lib64/R
+#### system R is at /usr/bin/R /usr/lib64/R
-## system R packages go into /usr/lib64/R/library
+#### system R packages go into /usr/lib64/R/library
 ]]
-# # is comment, $ at start indicate linux command
+#### # is comment, $ at start indicate linux command
 Be in your home folder, /home/username:
-# install jupyter in user area, in the folder /home/username/.local/bunch-of-folders
+#### # install jupyter in user area, in the folder /home/username/.local/bunch-of-folders
 $pip3 install --user --no-cache-dir jupyter
-# test it
+#### # test it
 $ jupyter notebook --ip=your_ip_address_format_123.456.789.012 --port=8080
 Go to the page listed, e.g.,
 http://123.249.456.789:8080/?token=4228fsdrjh346t3fdgve716452997a25f3e36b0dc2c3f02a3a0aa34
-# can try to open any existing jupyter notebook if they are in the folder/subfolder
+#### # can try to open any existing jupyter notebook if they are in the folder/subfolder
-# ctrl-C to stop
+#### # ctrl-C to stop
-# Install R package IRkernel # need to install R kernel for jupyter in user area; set libloc to user area, e.g., ${HOME}/.local/R if you do not have admin privileges.
+#### # Install R package IRkernel # need to install R kernel for jupyter in user area; set libloc to user area, e.g., ${HOME}/.local/R if you do not have admin privileges.
-# start R, being in home area ; > indicates R prompt
+#### # start R, being in home area ; > indicates R prompt
 $R
 >reposlink = 'http://cran.r-project.org'; libloc = "/usr/lib64/R/library/";
 >pkgnames = c('IRkernel'); install.packages(pkgnames, repos=reposlink, lib=libloc);
 >IRkernel::installspec() # for only current user
 >q()
 $ls -al .local/share/jupyter/kernels/
-# see something like this
+see something like this
 total 0
 drwxrwxr-x.
 4 username username  31 Nov  1 00:08 .
 drwxrwxr-x.
 7 username username 140 Nov  2 10:45 ..
 drwxr-xr-x.
 2 username username  64 Nov  1 00:08 ir
 drwxrwxr-x.
 2 username username  69 Oct 27 22:40 python3

-# now jupyter notebooks based on R code should work after you select R kernel after starting jupyter
+#### # now jupyter notebooks based on R code should work after you select R kernel after starting jupyter
 $ jupyter notebook --ip=123.456.789.012 --port=8080

 <strong>(2)	How to Install MetENP R package through R devtools in user area</strong></br>